-My answer to people asking about how to lose belly fat is always the same: you can't target fat loss in specific areas!
+Our answer to people asking about how to lose belly fat is always the same: you can't target fat loss in specific areas!
 What you can do is make changes to your diet and fitness to improve your overall health.
-So continue reading below for my advice and tips on losing belly fat!
+So continue reading below for advice and tips on losing belly fat!

 Tip #1 - Be in a calorie deficit

 A caloric deficit is any shortage in the amount of calories consumed relative to the amount of calories required for maintenance of current body weight.
 A deficit can be created by reducing calorie intake (lower food intake) or by increasing activity level.
+One of the best ways to make sure you're at the right calorie deficit for your body is by calculating your macros using a macro calculator!
+Using a macro calculator will help you determine the best amount of calories, carbs, proteins, and fats you should eat based on certain information like weight, body fat percentage, age, activity level, etc.

 Tip #2 - Eat healthy